WellsTrade Review 2014: Commissions, Fees, and Minimum Deposit

 good selection of independent, third party investment research.

-Unlike most other brokerage firms, it charges $60 annual account maintenance fee.
+Unlike most other brokerage firms, it charges $25 annual minimum account balance fee if account value is less than $5,000.
 The company has very high margin rates and suffers from slow-to-respond

 customer service.
 Its trading tools are archaic and slow compared to the competition.
 There are many instances of limit orders